Protesters slam North Dakota pipeline but company 'committed'

 In North Dakota, protesters have vowed to remain until the project is halted.

-(Additional reporting by Kim Palmer in Cleveland, Catherine Ngai in New York, Valerie Volcovici and Ruthy Munoz in Washington, and Olga Grigoryants in Los Angeles; Writing by Sharon Bernstein; Editing by David Gregorio and Matthew Lewis)
+Additional reporting by Kim Palmer in Cleveland, Catherine Ngai in New York, Valerie Volcovici and Ruthy Munoz in Washington, and Olga Grigoryants in Los Angeles